fdsdkteam/CPSDK_iOS_SPM/README.md

 2. Navigate to File -> Packages -> Update to Latest Package Versions.

   	This step will ensure that Xcode fetches the latest version specified by the version constraints in your project.

+Note: The Lottie framework has been added as a dependency via Swift Package Manager (https://github.com/airbnb/lottie-spm.git) in this release.
+It will be included alongside CPSDK_iOS_SPM.

 ###### Resolving Cache Issues: